-2.5D Delaunay triangulations are also known as TIN (Triangulated Irregular Networks).
-They are like a classic 2D Delaunay triangulation, but with elevated points.
-This article describes the optional simplification of point clouds from LiDAR scans and surface metrology data using adaptive and grid-based clustering methods.
-Further it shows how to triangulate point clouds in a memory-efficient way and how to finally re-export the triangle mesh without memory-usage peaks.
+2.5D Delaunay triangulations (TIN – Triangulated Irregular Networks) are like a 2D Delaunay triangulation, but with elevated points.
+This article first describes the simple triangulation of point clouds from LiDAR scans and surface metrology data.
+It then demonstrates their optional simplification using adaptive and grid-based clustering methods.
+Finally, it shows how to re-export the triangle-mesh to your own data structures.

-For the sake of clarity, this example is divided into the Sub-Examples 0-4, each comprising only a few lines of code.
-You can find the source code as part of the Fade download in the file “examples_25D/a_terrain25d.cpp“.
+For clarity, this example consists of the Sub-Examples 0-4, each comprising only a few lines of code.
+You can find the C++ source code as part of the Fade download in the file “examples_25D/a_terrain25d.cpp“.

 Generating Points